Battle of Saipan: 7–9 July: Gyokusai attack and battle's end

 At around 04:00, Suzuki's force advanced south along the western coastal area, called the Tanapag plain, toward where his reconnaissance patrols had found a weak spot in the American line near Tanapag village: two battalions of the 105 Infantry Regiment of the 27th Infantry Division were isolated from the other American forces.
 The main force struck the two battalions at about 04:45, overrunning both.
 The two battalions suffered about 900 casualties, which was 80% of their effective force.
 The charge continued toward Tanapag village, overrunning two batteries of Marine artillery, but was halted in the late morning by a hastily formed American line around the village.
 The fighting continued throughout the day, as American soldiers struggled against scattered elements of the gyokusai attack and recaptured lost ground.

 On 8 July, most of the 27th Infantry Division, which had suffered high losses in the gyokusai attack, was placed into reserve.
 The 2nd Marine Division advanced up the Tanapag plain, looking for Japanese stragglers.
 The 4th Marine Division reached the western coast north of Makunsha and headed toward Marpi Point, near the island's northern-most tip.
 As they advanced, they saw hundreds of Japanese civilians die on inland and coastal cliffs.
 Some threw themselves off, others were thrown or pushed off.
 By the evening of 9 July, the 4th Marine Division had reached the northern end of the Island and Turner declared the island secure.
 On the second day of the battle, he had estimated that Saipan would be captured in a week; it had taken 24 days.
 On 11 July, the Americans found General Saitō's body.
 He was buried on 13 July with full military honors in a coffin draped with the Japanese flag.

-Though the island was declared secured, the fighting and suicides would continue.
+Though the island was declared secured, the fighting and suicides continued.
 Clearing the hundreds of scattered Japanese soldiers hiding in caves would take many months, though responsibilities were handed over to the Army Garrison Force.
 One group of about 50 Japanese men—soldiers and civilians—was led by Captain Sakae Ōba, who survived the last gyokusai charge.
 His group evaded capture and conducted guerrilla-style attacks, raiding American camps for supplies. Ōba's resistance earned him the nickname "the Fox".
 His men held out for approximately 16 months before surrendering on 1 December 1945, three months after the official surrender of Japan.